MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

 - DOUBLE: input to connect to one or multiple `DOUBLE` from one or multiple [FB_INPUT_PUSHBUTTON_MQTT](./FB_INPUT_PUSHBUTTON_MQTT.md).
 - LONG: input to connect to one or multiple `LONG` from one or multiple [FB_INPUT_PUSHBUTTON_MQTT](./FB_INPUT_PUSHBUTTON_MQTT.md).
 - P_LONG: input to connect to one or multiple `P_LONG` from one or multiple [FB_INPUT_PUSHBUTTON_MQTT](./FB_INPUT_PUSHBUTTON_MQTT.md).
+- PRIO_HIGH: when high the output `Q` is set to high with a maximum brightness, has priority over the other inputs.
+- PRIO_LOW: when high the output `Q` is set to low, has priority over the other inputs.
 - VAL: byte value for SET operation.
 - SET: input for switching output DIM to input VAL value.
 - RST: input to switch of the output.